 Know these boundaries to discover what lies beyond.

-We each use a mixture of fact, faith and perception to find our way around limitations placed in our life.
+We each use a mixture of fact, faith, and perception to find our way around limitations placed in our life.

-Now, this is just a start of a process to find freedom.
+Now, this is just the start of a process to find freedom.
 The true secret is: this is a path of heart.
 The heart represents a connection to the larger world, and in connecting to the larger world, it becomes possible to remove the limitations we have had.

 If you feel life has been limited, then begin something new.
 Always experiment and try practices like Yoga, Qi Gong, Martial arts, etc. to enliven the spirit.
-It may sound too simple, but many times something simple like this is enough to open up new possibilities to explore from.
+It may sound too simple, but many times, something simple like this is enough to open up new possibilities to explore from.